Part Two: What Is a Paradigm?

 In 1962, historian of science Thomas S. Kuhn published The Structure of Scientific Revolutions (hereinafter “SSR”), a controversial work that challenged cherished notions about the nature of scientific development.
 Kuhn proposed that science does not progress in a linear fashion, as many had supposed, but encounters revolutionary periods during which the paradigm that has governed scientific inquiry and methodology is replaced with a new and incommensurate paradigm.
 In other words, the new view is incompatible with the old view and cannot simply be incorporated into the existing model.
 The new paradigm may be superior to the old one because its theories provide better explanations for questions the old paradigm could not answer; using the new paradigm’s methodologies, scientists may be able to solve problems that adherents of the old paradigm were unable or unwilling to address.
 New discoveries or inventions can precipitate a paradigm shift, allowing approaches to emerge that previously were not possible or feasible.
 (Study of the behavior of minute particles awaited the availability of instruments that made observation possible, for example.)

 Kuhn’s early training was in physics and his primary interest was in articulating his views about the beliefs and practices unique to the natural sciences.
 (Science is a self-governing community; scientists themselves decide upon the rules and review each other’s work.
 Though researchers must adhere to ethical standards imposed by the larger community in which they exist (and practitioners of professions like medicine must comply with licensing requirements), no external authority defines the scope of scientific activity or determines whether a theory is plausible.)
 Nonetheless, in developing his theses Kuhn turned to the social sciences as well as philosophy.
 (He reviewed studies about the nature of human perception, for example, and refers in his work to Gestalt and Wittgenstein.)
 As a result, many of Kuhn’s observations apply to human endeavors outside of the scientific tradition.
-Since the 1960s, use of the term paradigm has spread to psychology, theology, and economics and is popular beyond the world of academia.
+Since the 1960s, paradigm has spread to psychology, theology, and economics — and beyond the world of academia.
+Paradigm is in vogue.

 In SSR, Kuhn used the term in two ways.
 The first use refers to “the entire constellation of beliefs, values, techniques, and so on shared by the members of a given community.”
 (1969 Postscript to the third edition) (The second use, paradigms as exemplary past achievements, is less relevant to the discussion that follows.)